Surrogacy provides hope to couples who cannot carry a pregnancy to term and deliver a child.

-A surrogate can be a friend or family member, or another volunteer.
+A surrogate can be a friend or family member, or an unrelated woman.
 Many private agencies offer surrogates and can be contacted directly.
 Park Avenue Fertility’s program can also assist you in finding a surrogate.
-Surrogates undergo physical and psychological Screening to insure their suitability.
-Compensation is sometimes provided by the couple to the surrogate but is rarely the surrogate’s motivating factor.
+Potential surrogates undergo physical and psychological screening to ensure their suitability.

-Park Avenue Fertility assists the couple in acquiring an attorney that specializes in reproductive law.
-The attorney will address important, legal issues and draft legal agreements that will set forth the legal rights and obligations of the parties as well as, compensation and expenses for the surrogate and other variable considerations.
+Park Avenue Fertility also assists the couple in acquiring an attorney that specializes in reproductive law.
+The attorney will address important legal issues and draft legal agreements that will set forth the legal rights and obligations of the parties, as well as, compensation and expenses for the surrogate.

-Listed below are Park Avenue Fertility’s services associated with a Traditional or Gestational Surrogacy cycle.
-If you will be using a donor’s eggs, please click on our Donor Egg Program page on this web site.
+Listed below are Park Avenue Fertility’s services associated with a Gestational Surrogacy cycle.
+If you will be using a donor’s eggs, please click on our Donor Egg Program page on this website.

 Cycle Management with Surrogate:

 The administrative and clinical coordination of the surrogate leading up to the embryo transfer.

 Park Avenue Fertility requires that a clinical social worker or licensed psychologist interview and assess the surrogate’s understanding of the physical, emotional and legal ramifications along with her psychological preparedness and suitability.
 A standardized psychological test called the MMPI is performed and scored by a licensed psychologist.

 The surrogate is instructed regarding the administration, dosages, timing, and safety of each medication including Lupron by injection, gonadotropin by injection and HCG.
 Arrangements for the ordering and delivery of medications will also be made.